method5/method5/readme.md

     QA01           User altered.
     ...

-Run a PL/SQL block on DEV, QA, and one more databases.
-To run this inside a program: 1) call Method5 as a procedure, `M5_PROC`, 2) store the results in a specific table, `P_TABLE_NAME`, 3) drop and re-create that table if it already exists, `P_TABLE_EXISTS_ACTION`, and 4) wait for all results are done before returning, `P_ASYNCHRONOUS`.
+For a more advanced example, run a PL/SQL block on DEV, QA, and one more databases.
+To run this inside a program: 1) call Method5 as a procedure, `M5_PROC`, 2) store the results in a specific table, with`P_TABLE_NAME`, 3) drop and re-create that table if it already exists, with `P_TABLE_EXISTS_ACTION`, and 4) wait for all results are done before returning, with `P_ASYNCHRONOUS`.

     begin
         m5_proc(